burningglass/registrationgui/README.md

 Under `%HOMEPATH%\projects\registrationgui\server`
 Create a text file called `.env`

-Contents should be as follows:
+Content should be as follows:

 ```
 SVR_APP_LISTENING_PORT=3001